mlund/faunus/docs/_docs/topology.md

 For `implicit` molecules, only `N` should be given and the molecules are never inserted into the simulation box.

+The `molarity` keyword is an alternative to `N` and uses the initial volume to calculate the number of molecules to insert.

 ### Overlap Check